Save the Dates 2025/2026:

 A few hiking reminders:

-Please remember that despite our efforts to keep everyone safe, our events involve physical exertion that carries risk.
-Remember to bring adequate fluids to keep yourself hydrated, sunscreen and/or a hat, insect repellent, and a little first aid kit.
+Please remember that despite our efforts to keep everyone safe, our events involve physical exertion that is not without risk.
+Remember to bring adequate fluids to keep yourself hydrated, sunscreen and/or hat,insect repellent,and a little first aid kit .
 Wear sturdy shoes and consider a walking stick.
 Stay with the group, and if you must depart before the end of the hike, let the Leader know.

 Adopt-a-Road